After babysitter fell asleep, child managed to unlock house and roam around Baker neighborhood overnight

 Hours earlier, officers found the child on Camberlain Avenue.
 The child had been found "walking down the street alone."
 Police searched for the parents and issued an urgent message.
 The parents were found around 7 o'clock Sunday morning.
 The child was found alone around 2 a.m.

-Police told WBRZ there wre no charges filed as of Sunday morning.
+Police told WBRZ there were no charges filed as of Sunday morning.

 Police later added, the babysitter fell asleep because she thought all the kids she was watching had gone to bed.
 The little girl managed to unlock the door and leave.
 The parents were on a date and eventually located.